 Request emergency support to get your prescription / medication

-You can request support from one of our volunteers to collect and deliver your prescribed medication if you're registered with a GP (doctor) in the Barnsley borough and:
+You can request support from one of our volunteers to collect and deliver your prescribed medication if:

-- you've not been identified as being at severe risk but you're unable to leave your home to collect your medication, you don't have anyone who is able to do this on your behalf, and you have less than 10 days' worth of medication left at home.
+- you're unable to leave your home to collect your medication and don't have anyone who is able to do this on your behalf; and

 Before you request prescription/medication support